-- A. College of Pharmacy Students: Academic Affairs Office - B. College of Osteopathic Medicine Students: Student Affairs Office

-Students are encouraged to utilize the services available through their College as soon as a student becomes eligible to apply for a reasonable accommodation under this policy.
-Specifically, students with a new need for accommodation are encouraged to apply for these services at least two months prior to the semester beginning and students new to the University are encouraged to apply for these services at least two months prior to the beginning of their first Fall Semester in order to facilitate a seamless transition for the student.
+- A. College of Pharmacy Students: Academic Affairs Office - B. College of Osteopathic Medicine Students: Student Affairs Office - C. College of Biosciences and Health Professions, Student Affairs Office at least two months prior to the semester beginning and students new to the University are encouraged to apply for these services at least two months prior to the beginning of their first Fall Semester in order to facilitate a seamless transition for the student.
 The University encourages everyone to submit such requests early because time is required for documentation review and arrangement of accommodation(s).
 The sooner the student applies for accommodation, the sooner the University can process the request.